Syria rebels quit eastern city; Russia critical

 RUSSIAN CONDITIONS

-Russia has previously vetoed two Western and Arab-backed U.N resolutions condemning government violence, arguing that the actions of rebels should also be criticized.
+Russia has previously vetoed two Western and Arab-backed U.N resolutions condemning government violence, arguing that the actions of rebels should also be criticised.

 In a fresh effort to form a united international front, France has circulated a Western-drafted statement for the U.N.
 Security Council deploring the turmoil and backing peace efforts by U.N.-Arab League envoy Kofi Annan.